Syria crisis: Evacuation operation in Homs begins

-Another round of talks is scheduled to begin on 10 February and the Syrian government has confirmed it will attend.'First step'
+Another round of talks is scheduled to begin on 10 February and the Syrian government has confirmed it will attend.

 Earlier on Friday, a BBC reporter in Homs said six buses arrived with three UN vehicles and six Red Crescent ambulances to pick up women, children, and elderly people.